ObiAmal/political-research/basic-demographics.md

 ## Political Demographics

 According to [2018 polls](https://www.pewresearch.org/politics/2018/03/20/1-trends-in-party-affiliation-among-demographic-groups/), 50% of Americans lean Democrat, compared to 42% who lean Republican.
-However, only 33% of the population identify *precisely* as Democrats and only 26% identify *precisely* as Republicans (37% are independent).
-Since 1994, the percentage of Democrats hasn’t changed, but the percentage of independents has risen by 7% (the percentage of Republicans has dropped by 7%).
+However, only 33% of the population identify *precisely* as Democrats and only 26% identify *precisely* as Republicans (37% identify as independent).

+*Interesting note*: Since 1994, the percentage of Democrats hasn’t changed, but the percentage of independents has risen by 7%, while the percentage of Republicans has dropped by 7%.

 *Political leaning by sex:*
 * 48% of men lean Republican and 44% lean Democrat.